 Review: Renault Trafic (2014)

-Can't match its key rivals for payload, some minor material issues in the cabin, technically not an all-new van rather a thorough revamp of the old Trafic.
+Can't match its key rivals for outright payload, technically not an all-new van rather a thorough revamp of the previous model.

 Recently Added To This Review

-Report of turbo breather pipe coming off turbo of 2015 Renault Trafic at 56,000 miles (bought used from a private vendor).
+Report of turbo breather pipe coming off turbo of 2015 Renault Trafic at 56,000 miles.
 Van still drivable.
-Mechanics who viewed it noted with surprise that not only...
+Mechanics who viewed it noted with surprise that not only had the breather pipe come away but...
 Read more

 Renault Trafic (2014): At A Glance